MyGUI/mygui/Readme.txt

 Use CMake for all IDEs and platforms! :)

-All other build systems migh exist, but probably deprecated.
+All other build systems might exist, but probably deprecated.